jpbisciotti/asm-mlr/README.md

 ## Who this is for

 The deck is written for a listener who wants a bite-sized walk through multivariable logistic regression.
 It builds in four steps: an exact straight line, then uncertainty, then a yes-or-no outcome, then several predictors.
-Section 2 applies all of it to Table 5 of a real microbiology paper.
+Section 2 applies all of it a table from a paper.

-If you are that listener, watch the video.
-If you want to change the deck, read on.

 ## What you need